-Egypt is a fascinating place, whatever time of year you’re thinking about going.
-However, what you might want to know is that, despite being pretty much a desert, Egypt gets really cold sometimes.
+Egypt is fascinating, whatever time of year you’re thinking about going.
+However, you might want to know that, despite being pretty much a desert, Egypt sometimes gets really cold.

 And, yes, it also gets super hot, too!
-That’s why we have created this handy month-by-month guide to the best time to visit Egypt, including temperatures, where to visit, and even some of the best festivals Egypt has to offer.
+That’s why we have created this handy month-by-month guide to the best time to visit Egypt, including temperatures, where to visit, and even some of the best festivals Egypt offers.
 Let’s dig in!

 When is the Best Time To Visit Egypt?